 See and do in Calgary

-Despite being an isolated city, hemmed in by the Rocky Mountains and their surrounding plains, Calgary’s residents will find plenty to see and do.
+Despite being an isolated city, hemmed in by the Rocky Mountains and their surrounding plains, Calgary offers residents plenty to see and do.
 Below are some of the city's best attractions.

 Canada Olympic Park

-Canada Olympic Park was a major venue during the 1988 Winter Olympic Games and now hosts skiing and snowboarding programmes every winter and also houses the Canada Sports Hall of Fame.
+Canada Olympic Park was a major venue during the 1988 Winter Olympic Games.
+It now hosts skiing and snowboarding programmes every winter and also houses the Canada Sports Hall of Fame.

 Canada's second-largest zoo is home to more than a thousand animal species from all over the world, as well as a variety of fish and insects in natural habitat enclosures.
 It also features a prehistoric park with life-size animatronic dinosaurs on display, guaranteeing a full day of fun for the whole family.